Skip to content

 • Authentication: Validates the JWT token using the configured issuer URL

-• Authorization Logic: CEL expression checks if user's roles allow access to the requested tool
+• Authorization Logic: CEL expressions check if the user's roles allow access to the requested tool or prompt.
+The appropriate check is triggered based on the presence of the x-mcp-toolname or x-mcp-promptname header.

 • CEL Breakdown:

-• request.headers['x-mcp-toolname']: The name of the requested MCP tool (stripped from prefix)
+• request.headers['x-mcp-toolname'] / x-mcp-promptname: The name of the requested capability

 • request.headers['x-mcp-servername']: The namespaced name of the MCP server matching the MCPServerRegistration resource

-• auth.identity.resource_access: The JWT claim containing all roles representing each allowed tool the user can access, grouped by MCP server
+• auth.identity.resource_access: The JWT claim containing roles prefixed by capability type (e.g. tool:greet, prompt:math_tutor), grouped by MCP server

 • Response Handling: Custom 401 and 403 responses for unauthenticated and unauthorized access attempts